 As a small family business we’re already light on the land, but are working towards being even better.
 Take a look at some of our recent environmental and community projects below.

 Glowing Adventures is proud to be a Climate Positive Business certified by ekos.
 We have measured all of the CO2 emissions from our day to day operations including electricity, waste, freight, and company vehicles.
 We then offset 120% of our carbon footprint for the 2018 financial year with the purchase of carbon credits.
 These certified carbon credits are sourced from the Rarakau Rainforest Conservation Project right here in New Zealand.
 We are continuing to measure, offset and reduce our carbon emissions into the future.
-You can view our Climate Positive certification from ekos here.
+You can view our Climate Positive certification from ekos here and read more about it in this article from the Waitomo News.

 The Mangapu stream that runs through the Glowing Adventures caves is part of the largest underground river system in our region.
 We’ve built fences to help ensure the health and wellbeing of these precious waterways.
 Our fences keep stock away from our stream which flows into the larger Waipa river.